kwnqi/kwnqi/README.md

 > ***I don't have many merits, in most cases I just helped.
 For example, I helped with teasers or video editing.***

 * * *
-> I'm also a beta tester for a project in Fortnite that I won't advertise, but it's like home to me.

-* * *
 + ****[MAL](https://myanimelist.net/animelist/kwnqi).****